 The Make it in Germany team welcomes questions and suggestions about the portal.
 Contact us via our email address: make-it(at)iwkoeln(dot)de.

 Trends on the German labour market are looking good.
-The number of employed, at over 43 million, has never been higher (2015 figures).
+The number of employed is approximately 43.7 million, has never been higher (2016 figures).
 Yet at the same time, some sectors and regions are already lacking qualified professionals.
 If nothing is done to counter this, demographic changes will create a shortfall of several 6 million workers in the years ahead.

 Securing a supply of qualified professionals is one of the crucial challenges facing Germany’s business sector.
 The Federal Government has made this a key policy issue.